mottalrd/vim/cheatsheet.md

 * :sb<num> - open buffer in split.
 * :bd - delete the buffer
 * Ctrl-o/i - jump to previous / next location
-* bufdo bd - close all buffers
+* :bufdo bd - close all buffers
+* :cdo s/foo/bar/g | update - replace all foo with bar in the quickfix window

 # Execute commands
 * :! <your command string>